Think-and-Dev/gitbook-docs-test/docs/integration/minting-rdocs.md

 ### Smart Contract​

 ​
-To create a new Smart Contract that uses the Money On Chain platform, you can use any language and IDE you want.
+To create a new Smart Contract that uses the RIF On Chain platform, you can use any language and IDE you want.
 In this tutorial, we will show you how to do it using [Solidity language](https://solidity.readthedocs.io/en/v0.5.8/), [Truffle Framework](https://www.trufflesuite.com/) and [NPM](https://www.npmjs.com/).
 Truffle framework offers some template projects that you can use to develop applications that use smart contracts.
 You can get more information [here](https://www.trufflesuite.com/boxes).
 Assuming you already have your project up and running (if you don't, please follow [this link](../rationale/getting-started.md)) the only extra thing you need to do is to install our repo as a dependency in your NPM project.
 In order you need to do this you just need to run the following command.
 ​